mathewlewallen/awesome-free-tools/.github/pull-request-template.md

 - [ ] I've read the [contribution guidelines](contributing.md).
 - [ ] The tool is not already on the [Awesome Free Tools List](README.md)
+- [ ] The tool is not listed on [Awesome Self-Hosted](https://github.com/awesome-selfhosted/awesome-selfhosted)
 - [ ] This tool fits one of the existing pricing tiers and categories.
 - [ ] The tool is easy to integrate and provides developer-friendly docs or SDKs.
 - [ ] I have verified the tool is currently maintained and not deprecated.